What is Local Decision Making?

 - Western Sydney Aboriginal Regional Alliance (Western Sydney)

-How do Alliances and governments work together
+How do Aboriginal Alliances/Assemblies and governments work together?

 These are some of the ways they work together: